Written by Slawomir (“Swavak”) Gromadzki, MPH

 Studies have found that lavender oil improves sleep quality and reduces feelings of drowsiness after awakening.

 Rhodiola is a known adaptogen—a plant-based compound that improves resistance to stress.
-It increases longevity and healthy life span.
+It increases longevity and a healthy life span.
 It favourably modulates the stress response, restores vital organ function, and boost immunity.
-It also combats aging cognitive function, minimizing depression, and anxiety.
+It also combats ageing cognitive function, minimizing depression, and anxiety.
 Rhodiola enhances muscle performance, increases endurance, prevents muscle damage, and improves blood circulation.
-A Chinese study in 2009 revealed protective effects of rhodiola on stress-induced cortisol levels in otherwise healthy individuals.
-Subjects who received rhodiola experienced no change in their cortisol levels, while levels rose sharply among placebo recipients when both groups were exposed to chronic stress in the form of endurance exercise.
+A Chinese study in 2009 revealed protective effects of Rhodiola on stress-induced cortisol levels in otherwise healthy individuals.
+Subjects who received Rhodiola experienced no change in their cortisol levels, while levels rose sharply among placebo recipients when both groups were exposed to chronic stress in the form of endurance exercise.
 Rhodiola also increased the efficiency with which subjects used oxygen, potentially reducing additional stress from oxygen radicals.
-Advanced laboratory studies have now demonstrated that rhodiola achieves its cortisol-lowering, stress-fighting effects through directly interacting with the brain-adrenal gland system to reduce cortisol production while enhancing stress-resistance proteins resulting in enhanced mental and physical performance and even longevity.
-Multiple studies have demonstrated the complete lack of side effects from rhodiola supplementation.
+Advanced laboratory studies have now demonstrated that Rhodiola achieves its cortisol-lowering, stress-fighting effects through directly interacting with the brain-adrenal gland system to reduce cortisol production while enhancing stress-resistance proteins resulting in enhanced mental and physical performance and even longevity.
+Multiple studies have demonstrated the complete lack of side effects from Rhodiola supplementation.

 FIBRE & SLEEP

-“I have been sleeping fine lately until I started a multi vitamin, mainly B vitamins.
+“I have been sleeping fine lately until I started a multivitamin, mainly B vitamins.
 I have been taking them for one week and have not slept for two days and still don’t really feel tired.
-I have been reading research that suggest taking vitamin B6 has been linked with chronic insomnia in some people.”
+I have been reading research that suggests taking vitamin B6 has been linked with chronic insomnia in some people.”

 “I have to take my B Vitamins with breakfast or lunch.
 Any later in the day, and it disrupts sleep.”